13 Rules of Golf you should be taking advantage of to shoot lower scores

 You can improve the conditions affecting your next stroke when fairly searching for a ball.
 Do you like to play golf in the fall?
 You might find your ball under a pile of leaves.
 There’s no penalty if the ball moves when searching for it (just replace it), and there’s no penalty if removing the leaves by the ball results in better conditions for your next shot.
 This includes a ball resting in a penalty area.

 You don’t have to take a drop in the same condition.
 This isn’t always the case, but say your ball winds up so close to a sprinkler head or other abnormal course condition that you are entitled to free relief (because the condition interferes with your stance or swing).
-And say you’re ball is on the fringe or even the rough next to a green.
-So long as you’re within one clublength of the nearest point of relief, no closer to the hole, you can now play from a different condition than your ball currently lies—possibly even on the green!
+And say your ball is on the rough.
+So long as you’re within one clublength of the nearest point of relief, no closer to the hole, you can now play from a different condition than your ball currently lies—possibly even the fringe on the green!
 You also could go from the rough to the fairway if you follow these same guidelines.
 It doesn’t always work in your favor, but don’t assume if your ball is in the rough, you have to drop in the rough.
+And if your ball is on the fringe or higher grass but touching the putting surface by even the smallest measurement, you might be able to take relief entirely on the green.

 Golfers are entitled to a clublength relief from a sprinkler head or other abnormal conditions.
 And sometimes that relief can even allow you to play from different conditions, letting you move the ball out of the rough or even on to the green in certain circumstances.